10 Best Tours on Oʻahu, Hawaiʻi

 9. Kāneʻohe Bay Sandbar Tour

-Since whales in Hawaiʻi are seasonal to the winter only, they are not always a guarantee when you may be visiting.
+Since whales in Hawaiʻi are seasonal to the winter months, they are not always a guarantee when you may be visiting.

-As you consider which tour will be best for your group, I highly encourage you to read my separate article about the time I went out with Aloha Ocean.
-I think you’ll quickly see why they have the best tour operating out of West Oʻahu, which is the last tour of the three linked below.
+As you consider which tour might be best for your group, I highly encourage you to read my separate article about the time I went out with Aloha Ocean, as I think it quickly becomes apparent why they have the best tour operating out of West Oʻahu, the last of the three tours linked below.

 Read My Separate Post: Aloha Ocean Tour